I wish i'd had the explanation I'll give about classes on Processing when I was learning for the first time...

 Relays

-"relay is an electrically operated switch.
+"A relay is an electrically operated switch.
 Many relays use an electromagnet to operate a switching mechanism mechanically, but other operating principles are also used.
 Relays are used where it is necessary to control a circuit by a low-power signal (with complete electrical isolation between control and controlled circuits), or where several circuits must be controlled by one signal. "(Wikipedia).

 Relay Symbol